-Spread the Risk
+Spread the risk

-It's about diversifying your investments.
+It's about diversifying your retirement plan's investments.
 Diversification is the basic investment strategy of choosing a mix of different investments to help manage risk.
 Putting your eggs (money) in more than one basket (investment) reduces the chances that they'll all break (lose money) if the basket falls (market drops).
 When you diversify, if one of your investments doesn't do well, you have others that may perform better, boosting your overall return.

-Automatic Diversification
+Automatic diversification